narcilee7/obsidian_light/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit issues and enhancement requests.
+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on:

+- How to report bugs and request features
+- Development setup and testing
+- Color guidelines and best practices
+- Pull request process

+## Development

+### Prerequisites
+- VS Code 1.74.0 or later
+- Git

+### Quick Start
+1. Fork and clone the repository
+2. Open in VS Code and install recommended extensions
+3. Press `F5` to test in Extension Development Host
+4. Make your changes and test thoroughly

 ## License

 This theme is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for the latest updates and changes.

+## Credits

+Inspired by the beautiful Obsidian note-taking app and designed for developers who appreciate elegant, readable code themes.

+---

+**Enjoy coding with Obsidian Light! ✨**